 Through the many services we offer, such as food and financial assistance, housing, cross cultural services and counselling, we seek to contribute to addressing the structural factors that can lead to modern slavery.
 For example, we work to assist migrants, refugees and asylum seekers to learn English, provide counselling and facilitate community connections.
 ACS also provides a range of social and affordable housing options for households on very low, low and moderate incomes.
 We seek to provide households with pathways to unassisted housing and affordable housing solutions.
-Our financial assistance programs includes no interest loans schemes, financial counselling, utility bill assistance, rental objects of ACS.
-The deed provides that the Foundation's Trust Funds shall be applied and used exclusively for the support of the work of ACS, the Trustee.
+Our financial assistance programs includes no interest loans schemes, financial counselling, utility bill assistance, rental arrears assistance, bond assistance and medical assistance to assist with pharmacy costs, and advocacy support to negotiate lower specialist fees.